DaYroXy/js-client-framework/README.md

 git clone https://github.com/DaYroXy/js-client-framework

-Once the repository is cloned, you can open the `index.html` file in your browser to view the website.
+Once the repository is cloned, you "important" *RUN AS LIVE SERVER* `index.html` file in your browser to view the website.

 ## Usage